Hi-Angel/notes-backup/wine.md

 # Misc

 * **running WINE from a bulid dir**: it will provide a `./wine → tools/winewrapper` symlink that is a shell-script wrapper setting up the necessary env. variables and running wine.
-In case you really want it, you may do it all manually with a `LD_LIBRARY_PATH=libs/wine WINELOADER=loader/wine loader/wine /tmp/my.exe`
+If you really want, you may do that manually with a `LD_LIBRARY_PATH=libs/wine WINELOADER=loader/wine loader/wine /tmp/my.exe`